 Ten years ago I edited In Full Colour, the first in-depth report to look at the representation of BAME people in the trade.
 The report included a small section on BAME writers.
-It uncovered disturbing evidence of institutional bias, a sense of exclusion and an industry wedded to recruitment methods that undermined diversity rather

-Random House and Penguin, to prizes aimed at supporting BAME writers into print.
+It uncovered disturbing evidence of institutional bias, a sense of exclusion and an industry wedded to recruitment methods that undermined diversity rather than promoted it.
+As a result, a raft of initiatives were introduced by decibel, the Arts Council England programme that had commissioned my report.
+These ranged from paid internships for BAME graduates in publishing houses such as Faber, Random House and Penguin, to prizes aimed at supporting BAME writers into print.